scottw-kr/scottw-kr/README.md

 - ⚽️ I'm currently on Team ...
 Calcifer
 - 🛠 I’m currently working on ...
 Harvester
 - 🌱 I’m currently learning ...
-Android Native
+Android Native, DevOps
 - 🤔 I’m looking for help with ...
 CI/CD Pilelines
 - 💬 Ask me about ...
 Okta
 - 📫 How to reach me: ...
 Teams & Email as scott.williams4@kroger.com